 - 1) Asthma.
 Approve Nucala for the duration noted if the patient meets ONE of the following (A or B): - A) Initial Therapy.
 Approve for 6 months if the patient meets ALL of the following (i, ii, iii, iv, and v): - i.
-Patient is ≥ 6 years of age; AND - ii.
-Patient meets ONE of the following (a or b): - a) Patient has a blood eosinophil level ≥ 150 cells per microliter within the previous 6 weeks; OR - b) Patient had a blood eosinophil level ≥ 150 cells per microliter prior to treatment with Nucala or another monoclonal antibody therapy that may alter blood eosinophil levels; AND

-Note: Examples of monoclonal antibody therapies that may alter blood eosinophil levels include Nucala, Adbry (tralokinumab-ldrm subcutaneous injection), Cinqair (reslizumab intravenous infusion), Dupixent (dupilumab subcutaneous injection), Ebglyss (lebrikizumab-lbkz subcutaneous injection), Fasenra (benralizumab subcutaneous injection), Nemluvio (nemolizumab-ilto subcutaneous injection), Tezspire (tezepelumab-ekko subcutaneous injection), Xolair (omalizumab subcutaneous injection).

-- iii.
-Patient has received at least 3 consecutive months of combination therapy with BOTH of the following (a and b): - a) An inhaled corticosteroid; AND - b) At least one additional asthma controller or asthma maintenance medication; AND Note: Examples of additional asthma controller or asthma maintenance medications are inhaled long-acting beta2-agonists, inhaled long-acting muscarinic antagonists, and monoclonal antibody therapies for asthma (e.g., Cinqair, Dupixent, Fasenra, Nucala, Tezspire, Xolair).
+Patient is $\geq 6$ years of age; AND - ii.
+Patient has a blood eosinophil level ≥ 150 cells per microliter within the previous 6 weeks or within 6 weeks prior to treatment with Nucala or another monoclonal antibody therapy that may lower blood eosinophil levels; AND - Note: Examples of monoclonal antibody therapies that may lower blood eosinophil levels include Nucala, Adbry (tralokinumab-ldrm subcutaneous injection), Cinqair (reslizumab intravenous infusion), Dupixent (dupilumab subcutaneous injection), Fasenra (benralizumab subcutaneous injection), Tezspire (tezepelumab-ekko subcutaneous injection), and Xolair (omalizumab subcutaneous injection). - iii.
+Patient has received at least 3 consecutive months of combination therapy with BOTH of the following (a and b): - a) An inhaled corticosteroid; AND - b) At least one additional asthma controller or asthma maintenance medication; AND - Note: Examples of additional asthma controller or asthma maintenance medications are inhaled long-acting beta2-agonists, inhaled long-acting muscarinic antagonists, and monoclonal antibody therapies for asthma (e.g., Cinqair, Dupixent, Fasenra, Nucala, Tezspire, Xolair).
 Use of a combination inhaler containing both an inhaled corticosteroid and additional asthma controller/maintenance medication(s) would fulfill the requirement for both criteria a and b. - iv.
 Patient has asthma that is uncontrolled or was uncontrolled at baseline as defined by ONE of the following (a, b, c, d, or e): - Note: "Baseline" is defined as prior to receiving Nucala or another monoclonal antibody therapy for asthma.
-Examples of monoclonal antibody therapies for asthma include Nucala, Cinquir, Dupixent, Fasenra, Tezspire, and Xolair. - a) Patient experienced two or more asthma exacerbations requiring treatment with systemic corticosteroids in the previous year; OR - b) Patient experienced one or more asthma exacerbation(s) requiring a hospitalization, an emergency department visit, or an urgent care visit in the previous year; OR - c) Patient has a forced expiratory volume in 1 second (FEV1) < 80% predicted; OR - d) Patient has an FEV1/forced vital capacity (FVC) < 0.80; OR - e) Patient has asthma that worsens upon tapering of oral (systemic) corticosteroid therapy; AND - v.
+Examples of monoclonal antibody therapies for asthma include Nucala, Cinqair, Dupixent, Fasenra, Tezspire, and Xolair. - a) Patient experienced two or more asthma exacerbations requiring treatment with systemic corticosteroids in the previous year; OR - b) Patient experienced one or more asthma exacerbation(s) requiring a hospitalization, an emergency department visit, or an urgent care visit in the previous year; OR - c) Patient has a forced expiratory volume in 1 second (FEV1) $\leq$ 80% predicted; OR - d) Patient has an FEV1/forced vital capacity (FVC) $\leq$ 0.80; OR - e) Patient has asthma that worsens upon tapering of oral (systemic) corticosteroid therapy; - v.
 The medication is prescribed by or in consultation with an allergist, immunologist, or pulmonologist. - B) Patient is Currently Receiving Nucala.
 Approve for 1 year if the patient meets ALL of the following (i, ii, and iii): - i.
 Patient has already received at least 6 months of therapy with Nucala; AND Note: A patient who has received < 6 months of therapy or who is restarting therapy with Nucala should be considered under criterion 1A (Asthma, Initial Therapy). - ii.
-Patient continues to receive therapy with one inhaled corticosteroid or one inhaled corticosteroid-containing combination inhaler; AND iii.
-Patient has responded to therapy as determined by the prescriber.

-Note: Examples of a response to Nucala therapy are decreased asthma exacerbations; decreased asthma symptoms; decreased hospitalizations, emergency department, urgent care, or medical clinic visits due to asthma; and decreased requirement for oral corticosteroid therapy.
+Patient continues to receive therapy with one inhaled corticosteroid or one inhaled corticosteroid-containing combination inhaler; AND - iii.
+Patient has responded to therapy as determined by the prescriber. - Note: Examples of a response to Nucala therapy are decreased asthma exacerbations; decreased asthma symptoms; decreased hospitalizations, emergency department, urgent care, or medical clinic visits due to asthma; and decreased requirement for oral corticosteroid therapy.